A healthy scalp will always lead to healthy hair, meaning it is essential that you look after your scalp in order to get the best-looking locks.

 It is important to remember that the treatment can strip away hair colour, too.
-Use this the night before your next colour appointment in order to help the hair to absorb the new colour.
+Use this the night before your next colour appointment in order to help the hair to absorb the new color.

-Exfoliating your face and body is second-nature to many men and women, helping to remove dead skin cells in order to unclog pores and lead to a fresh and healthy appearance.
+Exfoliating your face and body is second nature to many men and women, helping to remove dead skin cells in order to unclog pores and lead to a fresh and healthy appearance.

 However, few individuals encompass the scalp into their weekly or monthly exfoliation routine.

-Exfoliating the scalp can have a number of benefits – removing dead skin cells that can build up and clog the follicles therefore restricting hair growth, and also helping to get rid of any dry flakes which may occur as dandruff in your hair.
+Exfoliating the scalp can have a number of benefits – removing dead skin cells that can build up and clog the follicles, therefore, restricting hair growth, and also helping to get rid of any dry flakes which may occur as dandruff in your hair.

-Scalp exfoliation needs to be gentle however, as the scalp is a very delicate part of the body.
+Scalp exfoliation needs to be gentle, however, as the scalp is a very delicate part of the body.

 Using a natural exfoliant such as sugar is advised and using gentle circular motions can help to ensure that your scalp does not become damaged which can lead to unintended scabbing.